Perfect Isn't Flawless

 That still confronts us.
 It just doesn’t require insanity.

-The knockout text: Jesus was sinless, yet “made perfect”
+Jesus was sinless, yet “made perfect.”

 Hebrews singlehandedly ruins the idea that perfect means “sinless.”